Operations

 The Harwich Haven Authority is the pilotage authority for the Haven Ports Pilotage Area, comprising Harwich Harbour, Harwich Navyard, Harwich International, Felixstowe, Ipswich, Mistley and the seaward approaches thereto.
 Pilotage will be compulsory for all vessels, with the exception of:

-(ii) Vessels of less than 50 metres in length; and
+(ii) Vessels of less than 50 metres in length unless:

 Note: “Vessel” means every description of vessel, however propelled or moved, and includes hovercraft, any floating manufactured article, anything constructed or used to carry passengers or goods by water and, except for the purpose of levying rates, a seaplane on or in the water.